 At Pirongia Clydesdales, children have the chance to pet the animals in the Animal Park and take a wagon ride with the gentle giant Clydesdale horses around the charming village of Pirongia.
-With their “Little Clydesdale” Cafe and a carriage and harness museum, it makes for a great day out.
+With their onsite Cafe and a carriage and harness museum, it makes for a great day out (As the Clydesdales are often attending events, we advise phoning ahead to ensure they are open).
 A myriad of other horse riding options are also available in the region, with stunning coastal, riverside and mountain treks on offer.

 The idyllic west coast beaches of Raglan and Kawhia are an easy drive from Hamilton.
 An ideal size for families, they are great spots to create lifelong memories.
 Raglan offers plenty of accommodation and dining options as well as fantastic surf and beach activities from kayaking to harbour cruising.
 As the final resting place of the Tainui waka, the smaller seaside town of Kawhia is rich with culture and heritage and at low tide you can dig your own hot pool on the ocean beach.